skynetigor/angular-dynamic-form/libs/dynamic-form/README.md

 ### About
 Reactive forms compatible dynamic form called upon to facilitate work with form, render a form from a config (from JSON, from Back-end response, etc).
 Works with ControlValueAccessor powered components.
-Supports all the functionality owned by Angular Dynamic form.
+Supports all the functionality owned by Angular Reactive Forms.

 ### Showcase
 [See showcase here](https://dynamic-form-showcase.firebaseapp.com)